BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 1. Click on the "-" icon located to the right of the Sub-Agents outstanding withdrawal float.
 2. Collect the funds via Cash or Bank Transfer from the Sub-Agent
 3. Record the amount in the popup.
-4. The system will reflect this increase in your outstanding withdrawal float and decrease the Sub-Agents withdrawal float account
+4. The system will reflect this increase in your outstanding withdrawal float and decrease the Sub-Agents withdrawal float balance